The Father (2020 film): Production

 It was announced in May 2019 that Florian Zeller was to direct a screenplay with Christopher Hampton based on his play.
 Anthony Hopkins and Olivia Colman were cast in the film.
 Olivia Williams, Rufus Sewell, Imogen Poots and Mark Gatiss joined later that month, with filming beginning on 13 May.
 Filming locations included West London Film Studios, and Hayes, Hillingdon.

+Production companies included Les Films du Cru, Film4, Orange Studio, StudioCanal, and Ciné+.

 Release

 The Father had its world premiere at the Sundance Film Festival on 27 January 2020.
-Prior to this, Sony Pictures Classics and Lionsgate acquired U.S. and U.K. distribution rights to the film, respectively.
-It also screened at the Toronto International Film Festival on 14 September 2020 and at the AFI Fest in October 2020.
+Prior to this, Sony Pictures Classics and Lionsgate acquired U.S. and UK distribution rights to the film, respectively.
+It also screened at the Toronto International Film Festival on 14 September 2020, and at the AFI Fest in October 2020.

-In the United States, the film began a limited release in New York City and Los Angeles on 26 February 2021, before expanding on 12 March and then being available on premium video on demand starting 26 March, after originally being scheduled to be released on 18 December 2020.
+In the United States, the film began a limited release in New York City and Los Angeles on 26 February 2021, before being available on premium video on demand starting 26 March, after originally being scheduled to be released on 18 December 2020.
 The film was released in India on 23 April 2021 and in the United Kingdom on 11 June 2021, delayed from earlier release dates of 8 January and 12 March in response to lockdowns as result of a second-wave of the COVID-19 pandemic.
 The film was released in mainland China on 18 June 2021.

 Reception

 Box office

-The Father grossed $2.1 million in the United States and Canada, and $26.1 million in other territories, for a worldwide total of $28.2 million.

-In the film's opening weekend in the United States, the film made $433,611 from 865 theatres, finishing eighth at the box office.
-The weekend following its six Oscar nominations, the film made $355,000 from 937 theatres.
-Following its two Oscar wins, the film made $147,000 from 713 theatres, for a running total of $1.9 million.

-In Spain the film made $171,901 in its opening weekend from 156 theatres, then $160,378 in its second and $54,901 in its third.
+The Father grossed $2.1 million in the United States and Canada, and $34.3 million in other territories, for a worldwide total of $36.4 million.
+In the film's opening weekend in the United States, the film made $433,611 from 865 cinemas, finishing eighth at the box office.
+The weekend following its six Oscar nominations, the film made $355,000 from 937 cinemas.
+Following its two Oscar wins, the film made $147,000 from 713 cinemas, for a running total of $1.9 million.
+In Spain, the film made $171,901 in its opening weekend from 156 cinemas, then $160,378 in its second and $54,901 in its third.